Taxis by country: Lithuania

 In Lithuania taxicabs are called taksi; all of them have a small, yellow illuminated cylinder-like Taksi sign on the roof of the car and a black and yellow checkered pattern on the sides.
 In the capital city Vilnius, taxicabs are divided into two categories: expensive and cheap.
 Expensive ones (i.e. Vilnius veža) charge 3.99 LTL to get in and 2.39-2.99 LTL per kilometer.

 They use white, brand new Ford C-Max or Volkswagen Touran models, allow passengers to pay for the trip using a credit card, use tablet computers instead of radio to communicate, and the drivers have special uniforms.
 Cheap taxis in Lithuania mostly use older high-end vehicles such as Volkswagen Passat (B4) or Audi A6 (C4) instead of the Chevrolet Spark or similar.
 They charge 2 LTL to get in and around 2 LTL per kilometer.
 They do not have a specific color and can be recognized only by a yellow Taksi sign on the roof or black and yellow checkered pattern on the sides.

 Netherlands

-In the Netherlands, electric Tesla cars are replacing slowly diesel and petrol cabs.
+In the Netherlands, electric Tesla cars are slowly replacing diesel and petrol cabs.
 All taxis have light blue license plates with black characters.